doctrine/orm/docs/en/reference/php-mapping.rst

 ClassMetadata API
 -----------------

-The ``ClassMetadata`` class extends ``ClassMetadataInfo`` and adds the runtime functionality required by Doctrine.
-It adds a few extra methods related to runtime reflection for working with the entities themselves.
+The ``ClassMetadata`` class holds the runtime functionality required by Doctrine.
+It also contains a few extra methods related to runtime reflection for working with the entities themselves.

 -  ``getReflectionClass()``